Kittysplit/kittysplit-blog/_posts/2015-2-14-5-lessons-learnt-building-a-micro-startup.md

 Of course, none of this is new.
 These issues have been examined at great length in the [Lean Startup movement](http://en.wikipedia.org/wiki/Lean_startup).
 What was great was experiencing first hand that it actually worked.

-## Agree on who does what and how much if it.
+## Agree on who does what and how much of it.
 Then write it down
 This is particularly important if you’re starting off part-time.
 Because here’s what will happen: you and your team will be full of vim and vigour at the outset.
 You’ll be excited about the new market opportunity you’ve discovered and how in the next few months you’re going to absolutely nail it.

 Then reality sets in.
 Things take longer or don’t pan out.
 Disappointments happen.
 And slowly some of the team will lose interest.
 Maybe they’ll have other priorities, a difficult client or trouble at work.
 They’ll do less and have less time.
 Resentment will begin to accumulate and then things can get ugly very quickly.